Aleksidius/Recipe-builder/README.md

 Readme files in each project (FE + BE)

-Project is also deployed in Heroku: https://recipe-builder-telerik.herokuapp.com/ (NA server plus EU database so its a bit laggy)
+Project is also deployed in Heroku: https://recipe-builder-telerik.herokuapp.com/ (NA server plus EU database so its a bit laggy.
+Because it is on Free plan, it takes a few minutes to fire-up the backend.